SanthoshNC/KEC-ML-Assignments/Day#2/day2-assignments.md

 -----
 ## 4 Create a new branch and add the Dockerfile
 ###  all the code should be in the same repo but with different branch name.
-Add the repo URL:https://github.com/bharani195/24MCR010.git
+Add the repo URL: https://github.com/bharani195/24MCR010/tree/features
-###  Mention the branch name here
+###  Mention the branch name here: 24MCR010
 -----